-The Farm Journal Midwest Crop Tour's data-gathering methods are disciplined and produce consistent results.
+The Pro Farmer Midwest Crop Tour's data-gathering methods are disciplined and produce consistent results.
 Results from the Tour have a big impact on Pro Farmer Newsletter's annual crop production estimate released on the Friday following Crop Tour.

 More than 100 “scouts” (farmers, media, agribusiness, and Pro Farmer staff) are organized into teams that fan across 20 pre-determined Midwest routes Monday-Thursday.
 Scout teams travel in vehicles which prominently display “Midwest Crop Tour” decals.
 In addition, each scout wears Crop Tour logo apparel so that all Crop Tour participants are readily identifiable by farmers and landowners.